E-Commerce Cockpit for Your CPG Supply Chain Fighter Pilots

 Fighter pilots depend on a highly specialized cockpit outfitted with an array of sensors and intelligent systems backed by powerful algorithms.
 Those flight systems monitor and respond to external data while simultaneously considering the aircraft's state to assure mission success.
 As the battlefield evolves and technology advances, it's commonplace to upgrade avionics and battle systems to effectively extend airframes' service life by up to 20–30 years.

-The good news is that artificial intelligence makes it possible for CPG companies to quickly and easily upgrade their planners' avionics in much the same manner.
-Planners can now have a modern cockpit built for the needs of their current e-commerce mission that incorporates external data feeds from Amazon's Vendor Central while considering the current state of their supply chain.
+The good news is that artificial intelligence and the creation of a digital supply chain make it possible for CPG companies to quickly and easily upgrade their planners' avionics in much the same manner.
+Planners can now have a modern cockpit built for the needs of their current e-commerce mission that incorporates external data feeds from Amazon's Vendor Central while considering the current state of their supply chain and executing scenario planning.
 They can rely on algorithms that are continually working to power predictive and prescriptive analytics generating critical insights on how to maneuver their supply chain assets to assure success, no matter how quickly the mission field changes.

-Coupa provides technology that combines the predictive power of Amazon demand signal data with innovative machine learning algorithms to enable better management on this important channel.
-Planners will spend less time finding data in spreadsheets and more time confidently acting on the demand predictions to avoid fulfillment issues and make intelligent replenishment decisions to support Amazon at scale.
+Coupa provides technology that combines the predictive power of Amazon demand signal data with innovative machine learning algorithms to enable better demand forecasting.
+Planners will spend less time finding data in spreadsheets and more time confidently acting on the demand planning predictions to avoid fulfillment issues and make intelligent replenishment decisions to support Amazon at scale.